Sat. and Sun.

-Class enrollment is limited.
+Class enrollment is open to all skill levels and is limited.

 Melinda Levin is a director, producer, cinematographer and editor for numerous award-winning productions.
 Her body of media work examines environmental, cultural, socio-political, arts, and indigenous issues.
 Her most recent film, Mongolia: Earth and Spirit, is a documentary on a Mongolian Tibetan Buddhist monk, and illustrates his commitment to ecological protection of the brittle landscape near the Siberian border.